 About this campaign

-• Provide support of stationery, meal and uniform to the students belonging from the economically indigent families as identified and referred from the respective local governments.
+• Provide support of stationery, meal and uniform to the students;

-• Sensitizing and encouraging the local governments on their roles for advancement and localization of pedagogical practices, especially in the curriculum development and policy framing.
+• Encouraging the local governments on their roles for advancement and localisation of pedagogical practices, especially in the curriculum development and policy framing;

 • To support students of government schools to equip with basic classroom learning kits as to create a sound learning environment for the students.